Rocky Mountain Vibes

-The Rocky Mountain Vibes are an independent baseball team of the Pioneer League, an MLB Partner League.
-They are located in Colorado Springs, Colorado, and play their home games at UCHealth Park.
+The Rocky Mountain Vibes were an independent baseball team of the Pioneer League, an MLB Partner League.
+They were located in Colorado Springs, Colorado, and played their home games at Blocktickets Park.

 As a result of a contraction of Minor League Baseball in 2021, the Pioneer League, of which the Vibes have been members since 2019, was converted from an MLB-affiliated Rookie Advanced league to an independent baseball league and granted status as an MLB Partner League.
 Prior to this, they had been affiliated with the Milwaukee Brewers in 2019 and 2020.

 History

 On June 21, 2017, David G. Elmore, president of Elmore Sports Group, announced a relocation plan involving several of its teams.
 The Helena Brewers Rookie Pioneer League franchise would move to Colorado Springs in 2019.
 The team would continue to compete in the league under a new nickname.
 The Triple-A Colorado Springs Sky Sox of the Pacific Coast League would relocate to San Antonio and continue in the PCL as the San Antonio Missions.
 The San Antonio Double-A Texas League franchise would relocate to Amarillo, Texas, as the Amarillo Sod Poodles.